Functional-SVD for Heterogeneous Trajectories: Case Studies in Health: FSVD for Heterogeneous Trajectories

-We employ an alternating minimization to obtain the minimizers of $\bm{a}_1$ and $\bm{w}$ from \eqref{opt_3}.
-Note that $\bm{a}_1$ and $\bm{w}$ are identifiable only up to a scalar multiplication, we always scale $\bm{a}_1$ such that $\|\bm{a}_1\|=1$ in the alternating minimization.
-This procedure is summarized in Algorithm \ref{algo: FSVD}, where the initialization and tuning selections are detailed in Part \ref{initialization} of Supplementary Materials.
+We employ an alternating minimization approach to obtain the minimizers of \(\bm{a}_1\) and \(\bm{w}\) from \eqref{opt_3}.
+Note that \(\bm{a}_1\) and \(\bm{w}\) are identifiable only up to a scalar multiplication; therefore, we always scale \(\bm{a}_1\) such that \(\|\bm{a}_1\| = 1\) during the alternating minimization.
+This procedure is summarized in Algorithm~\ref{algo: FSVD}, with \(\tau = 10^{-5}\) and \(H = 500\) in our implementation.